 This process should be used where the marker has suspicions of contract cheating but does not yet feel there is sufficient evidence to go immediately forward to the formal investigation stage in section 3 of the procedure.
-Where the marker is satisfied that there is already reasonable evidence to suspect contract cheating, this process may be skipped and the matter directly referred to 3.0 of this procedure for formal investigation.
-The investigation as set out here is not an allegation of misconduct but rather is an attempt to obtain a full understanding of the situation.
+Where the marker is satisfied that there is already reasonable evidence

 - (a) The marker should compare the assignment to one or two of the student's other assignments - (b) The marker should discuss their findings with another academic to see whether their concerns are shared - (c) If the concerns are shared a meeting should be arranged involving: - The academic raising the concerns - The student (who may be accompanied by a friend if they wish) - A Department Student Support Officer to take notes of the meeting - (d) The student should be asked to bring their notes used in the preparation of the assignment, any draft versions of the assignment and any readings they have used so that they can demonstrate how they worked on the assignment - (e) The meeting will be held informally and will not be adversarial.
 It is an information gathering exercise. - (f) In the meeting the student can be asked questions about: - What made them choose the topic - The content of the work (questions should be of an appropriate level to the module - concerned) - What sources were used - Whether they had discussed their work or shared it with other people beforehand - Whether their approach to this assignment had been different to their usual approach - Any other relevant questions - (g) If at the end of the meeting the marker is satisfied that the submission is the student's own work no further action should be taken.
-The student should be written to by the nominated person in the Department to confirm that the matter will not be taken further. - (h) Where, following the meeting, the marker still suspects that contact cheating may have occurred the notes of the meeting and the findings should be passed to the Casework Team to conduct the formal investigation as set out in Section 3 of this procedure.
+The student should be written to by the nominated person in the Department to confirm that the matter will not be taken further. - (h) Where, following the meeting, the marker still suspects that contact cheating may have occurred the notes of the meeting and the findings should be passed to the Examinations and Assessments team in the Registry to conduct the formal investigation as set out in Section 3 of this procedure.